 - Samsung AU7000 4K Crystal UHD Smart TV

 This next section takes a deep dive into the best TVs for sport with many currently on sale over at BestBuy and on Amazon.

 Best overall TV for watching sports – LG G2

 Let’s kick off with LG’s flagship TV.
-The LG G2 delivers on all fronts.
+The LG G2 delivers on all fronts, as we detail in our hands-on review.
 As an OLED TV, expect a dazzling visual display that captures every detail.
 Available as a 42″ screen through to the full 65″, the LG G2 comes with AI upscaling so you can enjoy most content in 4K.

 Another bonus worth mentioning is its new Gen 5 processor making it a strong candidate for gaming.
 Watching the big game or playing FIFA, this TV hits the mark in almost every way.

 Best 4K TV for watching sports in a bright room – Sony X95K

 A sound choice for those watching TV in daylight hours – the Sony X95K’s smaller backlights succeed in making your screen display much brighter thanks to mini LED technology.
 With greater control over the local dimming feature, this TV flies high in the rankings for those after the flexibility of watching the game regardless of the time of day.